write-a-design-brief.png

 An example of a good brief

-Shown below is an example of a well-written brief commissioning the work of a branding exercise for a new financial services company based in Manchester, England (the name of the company has been obscured).
-The client has tried to be as helpful as possible in providing the designer with all the information he’ll need before he starts the project, including company history and values, objectives, instructions on the tone of voice and visual image the company would like to project, and an informal ‘likes’ and ‘dislikes’ to help steer the designer in the right direction.
-Little, if nothing, has been left unclear.
-A brief like this, outlining exactly what the client wants, doesn’t want, likes and doesn’t like, gives the designer a flying start when beginning a project.
+The client has been as helpful as possible: company history and values, objectives, tone of voice and visual direction, and an informal ‘likes’ and ‘dislikes’ to help steer the designer.
+Little, if anything, has been left unclear.
+A brief like this — outlining exactly what the client wants, doesn’t want, likes and doesn’t like — gives the designer a flying start.

 Dear Lord, I never knew that…